SalomePlatform/adao/doc/en/snippets/SampleAsIndependantRandomVariables.rst

   axis.
 The possible distributions are 'normal' of parameters (mean,std), 'lognormal' of parameters (mean,sigma), 'uniform' of parameters (low,high), or 'weibull' of parameter (shape).
 That is then a list of the same size than the one of the state.
+By nature, the points are included in the unbounded or bounded domain, depending on the characteristics of the distributions chosen for each variable.

   Example :
   ``{"SampleAsIndependantRandomVariables":[['normal',[0.,1.],3], ['uniform',[-2,2],4]]}`` for a state space of dimension 2.